 Optus and Telstra NBN 50 plans

-Optus’ Phone Lite plans are phone plans that are optional and bundled in as pay as you go (PAYG) plans.
+Optus’ plans all come with bundled in as pay as you go (PAYG) home phone plans.
 You have the option of spending $10 outright and getting a phone with unlimited standard calls across Australia.
+Optus customers have the choice between the Internet Everyday plan, the Internet Gamer plan (which comes with an ASUS gaming modem), and the Family Internet Ultimate plan, which comes with a WiFi Booster for $89 per month.

-Between these providers the price difference isn’t too great, and ultimately it will come down to which one you prefer.
-You certainly save more if you go with Optus, although you can pick up Telstra TV with a Telstra plan for $99 monthly (compared to $90 for Optus NBN 50 with Fetch Mighty, on the Internet Entertainer plan).
+Between these providers the price difference is significant, and ultimately it will come down to which one you prefer.
+You certainly save more if you go with Optus, although you can pick up Telstra TV with a Telstra plan for $104 monthly (compared to $79 for Optus with an additional Fetch Mini for $10 per month, or a Fetch Mighty for $15 per month).

 The following table shows a selection of published unlimited Telstra and Optus NBN 50 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.